Zhongfeng Mingben: Monastic discipline

-Zhongfeng Mingben lived after the "golden age of Chán" of the Tang and the proliferation of Chán during the Tang.
+Zhongfeng Mingben lived after the "golden age of Chan" of the Tang and the proliferation of Chan during the Tang.
 His age was regarded as an age of mofa ("Degenerate age of the Law").
 Zhongfeng Mingben attributed this to a lack of monastic discipline and a lack of personal dedication by monks, and tried to counter this by writing a monastic code, the Huan-chu ch'ing-kuei (Jpn.
 Genju shingi), in 1317.
 This work influenced Musō Soseki, a contemporary of Zhongfeng Mingben, when he wrote his guidelines for monasteries and monks, the Rinsen kakun.

 Gong-an

 Zhongfeng Mingben was the first to compare the sayings and teachings of the 'masters of the old' with the public cases of the court, the gong-an.

 According to Zhongfeng Mingben gōng'àn abbreviates gōngfǔ zhī àndú (公府之案牘, Japanese kōfu no antoku – literally the andu "official correspondence; documents; files" of a gongfu "government post"), which referred to a "public record" or the "case records of a public law court" in Tang-dynasty China.
-Kōan/gong'an thus serves as a metaphor for principles of reality beyond the private opinion of one person, and a teacher may test the student's ability to recognize and understand that principle.
+Kōan/gong'an thus serves as a metaphor for principles of reality beyond the private or subjective opinion of one person and a teacher may test the student's ability to recognize and understand that principle.